lucasvanmol/algodot/test/project/addons/algodot/Documentation/Content/Algorand/Algodot.md

      gets the transaction information from a transaction id

 (23) Url (path)
-     A path to the url that te algorand node uses
+     A path to the url that te algorand node uses.
+Can be set to local host sandbox, testnet, betanet, or mainnet

 (24) wait_for_transaction( tx_id )
      waits for a transaction to finish processing, usually 4-5 seconds.